MLS RULES & REGULATIONS

-Section 11: By the act of submitting any property listing content to the MLS, the participant represents that he has been authorized to grant and also thereby does grant authority for the MLS to include the property listing content in its copyrighted MLS compilation and also in any statistical report on comparables.
-Listing content includes, but is not limited to, photographs, images, graphics, audio and video recordings, virtual tours, drawings, descriptions, remarks, narratives, pricing information, and other details or information related to the listed property.
+Section 11: By the act of submitting any property listing content to the MLS, the Participant represents and warrants that he or she is fully authorized to license the property listing content as contemplated by and in compliance with this section and these rules and regulations, and also thereby does grant to the MLS license to include the property listing content in its copyrighted MLS compilation and also in any statistical report on comparables.
+Listing content includes, but is not limited to, photographs, images, graphics, audio and video recordings, virtual tours, drawings, descriptions, remarks, narratives, pricing information, and other details of information related to the listed property.
+(Amended 5/18)

 To qualify for this harbor, the OSP must:

-Full compliance with these DMCA safe harbor criterial will mitigate an OSP’s copyright infringement liability.
+Full compliance with these DMCA safe harbor criteria will mitigate an OSP’s copyright infringement liability.
 For more information see 17 U.S.C.
 512 (Adopted 11/15)

 *The term MLS compilation, as used in Sections 11 and 12 herein, shall be construed to include any format in which property listing data is collected and disseminated to the participants, including but not limited to bound book, loose leaf binder, computer database, card file, or any other format whatsoever.

-Section 11.1: All right, title, and interest in each copy of every multiple listing compilation created and copyrighted by the Longleaf Pine REALTORS® and in the copyrights therein, shall at all times remain vested in the Longleaf Pine REALTORS®.
+Section 11.1: All right, title, and interest in each copy of every multiple listing compilation created and copyrighted by the Longleaf Pine REALTORS® , Inc. and in the copyrights therein, shall at all times remain vested in the Longleaf Pine REALTORS®, Inc.

 Participants shall acquire by such lease only the right to use the MLS compilation in accordance with these rules.